snudatalab/BundleMage/README.md

 # BundleMage
-This project is a PyTorch implementation of BundleMage (submitted to ICDM 2022).
+This project is a PyTorch implementation of BundleMage (submitted to BigData 2022).

 ## Prerequisties
 Our implementation is based on Python 3.6 and Pytorch 1.8.1.
 Please see the full list of packages required to our codes in `requirements.txt`.